Adult safeguarding: e-learning course

 - Ann Nutt – Vice Chair, Shaping Our Lives, SCIE Co-production Network

-Please note that the resource does not track progress across the learning content, although videos in the 'Life stories’ area will appear with a tick when a video has been viewed.
+Please note that the resource does not track progress across the learning content.
 The course in the 'Study area’ has an associated quiz ('Quiz’ tab) and this produces a score that can be recorded.

 Using the resource without a mouse